steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 ###### Back-End:
 Language: Python
 Framework: Flask
+Database: MongoDB

 ##### Deployment:
 ###### Demo:
 Heroku
 ###### Final:
-Wordpress (?)
+Deployment instructions provided, likely on a subdomain of MCC's website

 ##### Third Party applications:
-Docker (?): Pls explain, thx.
+Docker, used to handle containers for deployment

 ##### Testing Strategy:

 ###### Front-end - ReactJS:
-*Write unit tests for React components using React’s built-in TestUtils module.
+* Write unit tests for React components using React’s built-in TestUtils module.
-*Find users to perform specific tasks in the application (ie: login to an account to check weekly schedule of courses).
+* Find users to perform specific tasks in the application (ie: login to an account to check weekly schedule of courses).
 Record findings, discuss required improvements and successes and create/refine team tasks.
 * Inspect presentation and functionality of application views on the latest versions of modern web browsers Chrome and Firefox.

  ###### Back-end - Python (with Flask framework):
 * Write unit tests using the pytest framework to test request/response communications with the front-end and data endpoints.

 ###### Code Integration:
-*
+* Performed manually as well as using automated tools like Selenium to see if behavior matches what is expected.
+In both cases, we will develop test cases that reflect expected issues.

 #### Q5: What are the user stories that make up the MVP?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * If you have a partner, these must be reviewed and accepted by them
- * The user stories should be written in Github and each one must have clear acceptance criteria.

 1. As the parent of a student at MCC, I want to be able to see a list of all courses my child has taken there, in order to track their progress.
 Acceptance Criteria:
 View list of courses my child has completed